asiddiqi18/GradeDistroTamuApp/README.md

 ![Website image showing courses panel!](https://i.imgur.com/rgc6jxS.png)

-This project is a web application to view statistical breakdowns of grade distributions at Texas A&M University.
+This project is a web application that allows users to view statistical breakdowns of grade distributions at Texas A&M University.

-All records of grades are obtained from [Texas A&M's registrar](https://web-as.tamu.edu/GradeReports/) in PDF formats.

-This website is able to parse through the PDF files and convert them into plain text and extract the needed information into either JSON format or database format.
+All grade records are obtained from Texas A&M's registrar in PDF format.
+This web app parses the PDF files using the PyPDF2 library and extracts the relevant information into either JSON or database format.

-The parsing of PDF files was achieved through the [PyPDF2](https://pypi.org/project/PyPDF2/) library for Python.
-This library was able to parse the PDFs correctly, but they lost all formatting during the process.
-A regex pattern was used to reformat and extract all relevant information.

-This application is able to search records by year, college, semester, and professor.
-You can view charts of a professor's history, including their average GPA breakdown and trends across the years.
+This application allows users to search for records by year, college, semester, and professor.
+You can view charts of a professor's history, including their average GPA breakdown and trends over time.

-Most of this project is in Python, and Flask was used as the web framework.
-SQL-Alchemy and SQLite were used for database management, and ChartJS were used for the interactive charts.
+The application is built mostly in Python, using Flask as the web framework.
+SQL-Alchemy and SQLite are used for database management, and ChartJS is used for the interactive charts.

 Try the website here: